Hampshire and Isle of Wight Fire and Rescue Service: Hampshire and Isle of Wight

 Since December 2014, the fire services of Hampshire and the Isle of Wight have been working together to enable both services to meet their objectives in an environment of reduced budgets.
 Set forward in the Delivering Differently in Partnership project, the partnership led to significant benefits to both fire services.
 This led on 21 February 2017 to both the Isle of Wight Council and the Hampshire Fire and Rescue Authority investigating expanding the current combined fire authority (consisting of Hampshire, Southampton and Portsmouth) to include the Isle of Wight.
 One of the key identified benefits for the Isle of Wight included transferring property and fleet liabilities to the new organisation which would otherwise need significant investment by the Isle of Wight Council, itself under financial pressure.
 Following a public consultation in 2018, the plan was approved in 2019 with the new authority set to launch on 1 April 2020 but as the decision to merge was only confirmed by the Home Office in early 2020, the date was pushed back to 2021.

 On 1 April 2021 the Hampshire and Isle of Wight Fire and Rescue Service was created by merging the assets of both the Hampshire Fire and Rescue Service and the Isle of Wight Fire and Rescue Service; all fire stations and appliances were preserved in the merger and the way in which the two respond to emergencies is unchanged.
 The new badge, logo and branding for the new authority was completed by design company 1721 following feedback from staff and for the desire for a single identity for the new service where both elements had equal partnership.
 As part of the merger, the stations on the Isle of Wight are set for investment after a report by the shadow authority found they were "considerably below" the standards of the mainland.

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
-On a scale of outstanding, good, requires improvement and inadequate, Hampshire Fire and Rescue Service was rated as follows:
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspections investigate how well the service performs in each of three areas.
+On a scale of outstanding, good, requires improvement and inadequate, the service was rated as follows:

-The Isle of Wight Fire and Rescue service received the same ratings of good, good and requires improvement respectively.